Community Foundation Grant Opportunities

 MARSHALL W. HAGEN MEMORIAL FUND – Supporting programs that serve those living with cancer.

-Through the generosity of Marshall W. Hagen, a lifelong resident of Dunn County, the Community Foundation issues funding to area organizations whose work helps improve the lives of community members living with cancer.
-Grants range from $500 to $3,500, and applicants should follow the Community Foundation Community Grants application process and deadlines to apply, or contact the Foundation directly.
+Through the generosity of Marshall W. Hagen, a lifelong resident of Dunn County, the Community Foundation issues funding to area organizations whose work and mission helps improve the lives of community members living with cancer.
+Grants range from $500 to $3,500, and applicants should follow the Community Foundation Community Impact Grant application process and deadlines to apply, or contact the Foundation directly.
 Click here to learn more.